abdouidaala/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task[7] => a script that adds execution permission to the owner, the group owner and the other users, to a file task[8] => a script that sets all permissions only to other users task[9] => a script that changes permissions to a file like that "-rwxr-x-wx"
+task[7] => a script that adds execution permission to the owner, the group owner and the other users, to a file task[8] => a script that sets all permissions only to other users task[9] => a script that changes permissions to a file like that "-rwxr-x-wx" task[10] => a script that sets the mode of the file 'hello' the same as 'olleh''s mode